saurabhpro/JAVA/JavaCon/Generics/README.md

 _Some examples:_

-* **`Map<K, V>`**: A map usually assigns Values to Keys.
+* **`Map<K, V>`**: exceptions.try_with_resources.A map usually assigns Values to Keys.
 These are special kinds of types, so they are used here.

-* **`List<E>`**: A list contains Elements.
+* **`List<E>`**: exceptions.try_with_resources.A list contains Elements.
 It's a convention that they are called elements.
 On the other hand, T would also be acceptable here.

-* **`Formatter<T>`**: A formatter can format any Type.
+* **`Formatter<T>`**: exceptions.try_with_resources.A formatter can format any Type.
 It's not really an element, nor a key, nor a value, so T is the correct letter here.

-* **`Triplet<T, U, V>`**: A triplet for arbitrary types.
+* **`Triplet<T, U, V>`**: exceptions.try_with_resources.A triplet for arbitrary types.
 Since the type definition does not know anything about the types that will be filled in later, it uses just the T for the first type, followed by the next letters in alphabetical order.

 ## Erasure